 SPA AT Q124 *

-Located at 124 Queen Street in Niagara-on-the-Lake, the Sanctuary Day Spa offers a range of treatments including massages, facials, manicures, pedicures, as well as an eclectic retail outlet featuring skin and body care products.
+Located at 124 Queen Street in Niagara-on-the-Lake, the Sanctuary Day Spa offers a range of treatments including massages, facials, manicures, pedicures, as well as a retail outlet featuring skin and body care products.
 Call 905-468-7404 or 1-855-487-8301 to book your spa service(s).

 OUTLET MALL RETAIL THERAPY *

 300 Taylor Road at the QEW, Niagara-on-the-Lake

-Shop till you drop at 100 brand-name stores at The Outlet Collection in Niagara-on-the-Lake, conveniently located along the QEW at the Glendale Avenue exit.
+Shop ’til you drop at 100 brand-name stores at The Outlet Collection in Niagara-on-the-Lake, conveniently located along the QEW at the Glendale Avenue exit.
 Brand names include Bench, Brooks Brothers, Calvin Klein, Banana Republic, Gap, Izod, Michael Kors, Tommy Hilfiger, Bass Pro and many more.
 And there’s plenty of parking for 2,300 vehicles.
 Call 1-866-284-5781.

 SKYLON TOWER *

 Take a ride up to the observation deck of the Skylon Tower for breathtaking views of Niagara Falls and the surrounding countryside.
 Call 905-356-2651.